 The Oxford Internet Institute has around 35 faculty and support staff focused on achieving and maintaining excellence in teaching and research.
-The Institute is led by the Director, Professor Helen Margetts with Dr Victoria Nash as Director of Graduate Studies and Dr Mark Graham as Director of Research.
+The Institute is led by the Director, Professor Helen Margetts with Dr Victoria Nash as Deputy Director, Professor Luciano Floridi as Director of Research and Professor Eric Meyer as Director of Graduate Studies.

 Recruiting: Professor of Internet Studies

 We are seeking to appoint an outstanding scholar of international distinction to the Professorship of Internet Studies, in association with Balliol College.
 Deadline: 12:00 GMT on Monday 2 March 2015.